Extended-Thunder/send-later/index.md

 key in the pop-up to cancel and go back to editing the message.
 You can hit Ctrl-Enter in the pop-up to send the message at the specified time, i.e., hitting Ctrl-Enter is equivalent to clicking the "Send Later at specified time" button.
-You can hit Alt-N in the pop-up (or the equivalent in other languages) to send the message right now, i.e., it is equivalent to clicking the "Send Now" button.
+You can hit Alt-Shift-N in the pop-up (or the equivalent in other languages) to send the message right now, i.e., it is equivalent to clicking the "Send Now" button.

-In the composition window itself (i.e., not in the Send Later pop-up), you can hit Ctrl-Alt-1, Ctrl-Alt-2, or Ctrl-Alt-3 to activate the corresponding preset key.
+In the composition window itself (i.e., not in the Send Later pop-up), you can hit Ctrl-Alt-1, Ctrl-Alt-2, or Ctrl-Alt-3 to activate the corresponding shortcut key.

 ### Recurring messages